Quick Answer

 The Bottom Line

 Speed is everything with water damage.
-The faster you act, the less damage occurs — and the better your insurance outcome.
-If you're in Southeastern PA and you've had a basement flood, call My Water Damage Hero at 610-228-7440.
-We respond 24/7 with commercial-grade equipment and handle all insurance coordination.
+The faster you act, the less damage occurs.
+Call My Water Damage Hero at 610-228-7440.
+We respond 24/7.